fransr/bountyplz/README.md

 bountyplz currently only supports submitting to HackerOne.

 bountyplz will sign in to HackerOne and keep the session, create a draft and submit the report, all in one step.
+It also supports 2FA, if this is enabled on your HackerOne-account.

 <img src="https://github.com/fransr/bountyplz/raw/documentation-files/preview/preview1.png" width="700" />